scitran/client/Scitran-class.md

 ## Methods

 The scitran methods enable you to find database contents, get information about these objects, download and upload files, and modify metadata.
-See the [Flywheel terms](Flywheel-terms) page to learn about the conceptual organization of information in Flywheel.
+See the [Flywheel terms](Flywheel-terms) page to learn about the conceptual organization of Flywheel data.

+Extended examples of how to use these scitran methods are provided in other wiki pages.

 ```
 (IN PROGRESS; INCOMPLETE)